-It is registered under the Societies Act as a non-profit organization.
-AMWIK membership comprises female employees of various media houses, public relations professionals, independent content producers, students of journalism and communication and employees of non-governmental organizations and other institutions who have a background study in communication.
+Our membership comprises female journalists, public relations professionals, independent content producers, students of journalism and communication, and employees of private and non-governmental organizations with a background in communication.

-It brings together over 300 women in media to pull their professional skills in giving visibility to women’s concerns.
-These members are drawn from different parts of Kenya and work with other media associations and community networks in various counties across Kenya.
+AMWIK brings together over 300 women in media to pull their professional skills in giving visibility to women’s concerns.
+These members are drawn from different parts of Kenya and work with other media associations and community networks across the 47 Counties.

-AMWIK’s broad objective is well expressed in its mission to seek and promote an informed and resourceful society through professional development and transformation of the media to enhance the status of women in Kenya.
-AMWIK uses advocacy, research, training, coaching & mentorship, publications, storytelling, exchange programmes or visits, media shows, social media, podcasts, community listening sessions and town hall forums to achieve its objectives.
+In addition, AMWIK uses advocacy, research, training, coaching & mentorship, publications, storytelling, exchange programmes or visits, media shows, social media, podcasts, community listening sessions, and town hall forums to achieve its objectives.

 AMWIK focuses on five thematic areas:

-AMWIK further runs empowerment programmes for women and marginalized communities aimed at enabling them to effectively use media to promote their agenda and address their issues of concern, with a view to raising their visibility in the society.
+AMWIK further runs empowerment programmes for women and marginalized communities to effectively enable them to use media to promote their agenda and address their issues of concern and increase their visibility in society.
 The capacity building programmes are further aimed at promoting women’s participation in public policy and decision-making.
-The training is designed to help the groups understand how media operates, know how to package themselves to attract media coverage and further understand how to engage with various media platforms to communicate their agenda to the public.
+The pieces of training are designed to help the groups understand how media operates and how to engage and package themselves to attract coverage ignored to communicate their agenda.